altdg/bulk_mapper/README.md

 ## Authorization

 To use this tool you must have a valid app key to the [ADG API](https://developer.altdg.com).
-Methods are avalible depending on you account type with ADG.
+Methods are available depending on you account type with ADG.

 ## Free tier key